alxwahid/3voScript/README.md

 - You can use shortcuts such as Ctrl+S for "Save" - click "Volume Up" for Ctrl and "Volume Down" for Alt if your device lacks Ctrl and Alt keys!
 - Don't like the syntax highlighting theme or font?
 Go to Settings > Appearance

-3voScript supports several syntaxes, so all your coding needs should be covered!
-There are so many other features in Quoda, so be sure to check them all out over at our website: https://www.facebook.com/403.phtml
+3voScript supports several syntaxes, I am not responsible for your problems!
+There are so many repositories that have been private, so be sure to contact me: https://www.facebook.com/403.phtml